patsen29/advent2020/notes.md

 That should be O(n² log n).

 We could probably generalize that even further, by having the inner search recurse to find tuples of any size greater than 2.
 But that might go to O(n!) unbounded.
 It would make for cleaner code though.

+# Day 2
+This looks like some basic string checking.
+The tough part is probably parsing the input itself, so I went with a regex.
+Pattern matching in Java is pretty clunky, but it beats writing my own parser.

+For regex, I like https://www.debuggex.com/ to help me write them and see what I'm doing.

+As for Big O notation, I need to count characters anyway, so looping over the string as chars seems fine.